Shrumplestiltskin/pipeline/README.md

-Purposefully vulnerable in order to test pipeline gates.
+Purposefully vulnerable dependencies in order to test pipeline gates.